Saint Kitts and Nevis - Country Profile

 Noncommunicable diseases and risk factors

-In Saint Kitts and Nevis, the prevalence of overweight and obesity was estimated to be about 52.3% among the general population in 2016.
-As of 2011, 32.5% of secondary school age children were overweight, and 14.4% were obese.
+In Saint Kitts and Nevis, the prevalence of overweight and obesity was estimated to be about 52.3% among the general population in 2016. among peoble over 15 years, the prevalence of overweight and obesity was 75.5% in 2022.

 At the end of 2020, the respective shares in the total number of cases of arterial hypertension in the public primary care setting were men 31.7% and women 68.3%.
 For diabetes mellitus in the primary care setting for the same period, the shares were men 31.5% and women 68.5%.
 Also in 2016, 32.2% of the population reported insufficient physical activity.
 In 2015, the reported prevalence of arterial hypertension (high blood pressure) among people aged 18 years or older was 25.3%, a decrease of 0.2 percentage points compared to 2000 (25.5%).
 The prevalence of diabetes mellitus, which stood at 9.9% in 2000, increased to 14.5% in 2014.